JetBrains/kotlin-web-site/docs/topics/gradle.md

 [Learn how to test code using JUnit on the JVM](jvm-test-using-junit.md).

-If you need to use a different JVM test framework, disable automatic testing framework selection by adding the line `kotlin.test.infer.jvm.variant=false` to the project’s `gradle.properties` file.
+If you need to use a different JVM test framework, disable automatic testing framework selection by adding the line `kotlin.test.infer.jvm.variant=false` to the project's `gradle.properties` file.
 After doing this, add the framework as a Gradle dependency.

 If you had used a variant of `kotlin("test")` in your build script explicitly and project build stopped working with